withastro/roadmap/proposals/0031-astro-watch-check.md

 Override the default logger with one that is possible to inspect, listen to the stream of messages emitted by the watcher and make sure that the messages received are correct.

-Although, these kinds of tests are very brittle and unstable, because they require listening to the output of a command, and this command might take a different amount of time based on the OS.

 In addition to unit tests, the feature will be manually tested with demo projects.

 # Drawbacks